Shakira-Omata/requirement-analysis/README.md

 **Reliability (Uptime):** The system must maintain 99.9% uptime, excluding scheduled maintenance windows.

 **Maintainability:** New resource types or pricing models must be configurable by administrators without requiring code changes or system downtime.

+## Acceptance Criteria

+Acceptance Criteria (AC) are a set of predefined conditions that a software feature or functional requirement must satisfy to be accepted as complete by the customer or stakeholder.
+They are formal, testable statements that define the "done" state of a feature.

+Importance in Requirement Analysis

+Defines "Done": ACs eliminate ambiguity by providing a clear, objective, and binary (pass/fail) definition of when a requirement is considered complete and functional, moving beyond subjective interpretation.

+**Aligns Stakeholders:** They ensure that the development team, QA team, and business stakeholders all share the exact same understanding of the expected outcome and boundaries of the feature.

+**Drives Testing:** They are the primary input for quality assurance (QA).
+Every Acceptance Criterion must be testable, directly forming the basis for test cases.

+**Prevents Scope Creep:** By specifying what is included, ACs also help clarify what is not included in the feature, managing expectations and preventing scope drift.

+Example for the Checkout Feature

+Acceptance criteria are often written using the Gherkin syntax (Given-When-Then), which describes the scenario, the action, and the result.

+Feature: Booking Checkout and Payment (FR3)

+Scenario

+Given (Initial Context)

+When (Action Performed)

+Then (Expected Result)

+Successful Payment

+The user is on the checkout page with a reserved slot and provides valid payment details

+The user clicks the "Confirm Booking and Pay" button

+The system processes the payment, displays a "Booking Confirmed" message, and sends an immediate email confirmation to the user.

+Insufficient Funds

+The user provides payment details associated with insufficient funds

+The payment gateway returns an 'Insufficient Funds' error

+The system displays a transactional error message: "Payment Failed: Insufficient Funds.
+Please try another method." and keeps the resource reserved for 10 minutes.

+Simultaneous Booking Failure

+The user clicks "Pay" for a slot that was just booked by another user

+The system attempts to process the booking and detects the resource lock

+The system cancels the transaction and displays a message: "Error: This resource is no longer available.
+Please select a different time."